mckennapsean/dissertation/content/03-framework.md

 1. Did you achieve your desired visualization artifacts?
 1. Did you successfully deploy a visualization tool to users as a result of this method?

+## Summary

+In this chapter, we have introduced the design activity framework as a new process model for visualization design.
+This model identifies four activities for visualization design: _understand_, _ideate_, _make_, and _deploy_.
+Within each of these activities, we specify succinct definitions, motivations, and expected visualization artifacts to be achieved.
+Furthermore, visualization designers can justifiably link design decisions they make with the visualization artifacts they produce through the levels of the nested model.
+This highlights potential validation or evaluative methods to perform, and we provide a table of user-centered design methods for further discoverability of new methods to utilize.
+Lastly, we showcase the flexibility of the design activity framework with generalized flow principles illustrated in several design timelines for tracking and documenting the visualization design process.
+Together, these contributions improve upon existing design process models due to the design activity framework's overall increased achievability, flexibility, justifiability, discoverability, and actionability.